shsdk/shcf/readme.txt

   2. auto-loading in PHP

-    Having seen a lot of shell scripts with functions being duplicated across scripts made me realize how it is a maintenance nightmare.
-A slight change in functionality on the main tool it is supporting would mean changing a lot of scripts.
+    Having seen a lot of shell scripts with functions being duplicated across scripts made me recognize a shell maintenance nightmare.
+A slight change in functionality on the main tool would mean changing a lot scripts.
     So I made a roughly similar functionality in  this framework so that only one function would be made and will simply be called in each script that needs it.
-Maintenance would be easily done quickly.
+Maintenance would be quickly and easy.

     In this framework, it can be seen in lib/autoload_functions.bash.inc and will be called in script something like